Partnership Development Grants

 Eligibility

 This funding opportunity is open only to those faculty members who are Global REACH Faculty Associates.
 Global REACH Faculty Affiliates (from other health science disciplines) are eligible for funding if they are included in a proposal submitted by a Faculty Associate.
-Faculty members who frequently attend the Global Health Initiatives Forum will be evaluated favorably in this proposal.
 The themes of this partnership grant can emphasize research, medical education, or human resource capacity building.
 Applicants should already have a partner identified.
 (See below for selection criteria).

 Funding Information